 Don’t ever make the mistake of thinking, Oh, a woman is not permitted to do this kind of authoritative teaching because she is incompetent.
 That is not the issue.
 The issue is that it would compromise the way men and women are supposed to relate to each other.

 So, Can a Woman Preach?

-So I would conclude, no, that is inappropriate for churches to do that.
+So I would conclude, no. It is inappropriate for churches to do that.
 God loves his church.
 He loves men and women.
 He loves to see all of us flourish in the use of our gifts.
 No man or woman should sit on the sidelines of Christian ministry.
 Let that be plain.
-No woman, no man sits on the sidelines in Christian ministry.
+No woman and no man sits on the sidelines in Christian ministry.
 The question is not whether all men and women should be active in ministry.
 They should.
 The only question is how.

 Find other recent and popular Ask Pastor John episodes.